 Milestone recommends that you install the LPR server on a different computer than your management server or recording servers.

-If you install the LPR server on a different computer, you must add the computer to the Administrators role as a Windows user.
+If you install the LPR server on a different computer, you must add the Windows user to the Administrators role in XProtect.

 Start installation